-The best way to not have to deal with surprise billing is to be aware of preventative measures.
-Here are some tips you can follow to avoid getting an unpleasant bill from your doctor:
+The best way to not have to deal with surprise billing is to cut off the opportunities to incur additional or unknown charges while you’re at the facility.
+Here are some tips you can follow to avoid getting an unpleasant bill from your doctor or healthcare facility:

-For non-life-threatening conditions, urgent care and retail clinics are much better options.
-The emergency room is the most expensive place you can go for basic conditions like UTI, flu, and even minor injuries.
+- For non-life-threatening conditions, urgent care and retail clinics may be significantly cheaper options.
+The emergency room will be significantly more expensive than a PCP or urgent care for basic conditions or minor injuries.

-If you don’t have insurance or have a high deductible health plan, Mira could be a great option for you to get guaranteed prices for preventive, urgent care, and lab tests.
+- If you do not have insurance or have a high deductible health plan where you’re paying out-of-pocket, Mira could be a great option for you to get guaranteed prices for urgent care, savings on prescriptions, and lab tests.

-1. Contact the revenue cycle (billing department) for an itemized bill
+1. Contact the revenue cycle (billing department) at the facility for an itemized bill

 2. Make sure all procedures are coded accurately